ecssiah/libgdx-and-jruby/README.md

     require 'src/util/C'
     require 'src/util/TextureSetup'

 Lastly, add the two utility scripts for the game's constants and texture packing.
 I name my constants script C. I don't know if this is considered bad practice, but I like how simple it is.
-Ruby has a simple module object like Python which works as a block of code instead of the full class structure.
-This is where I put my constants that are used across many scripts.
+Ruby has a module object like Python which is just a block of code instead of the full class structure.
+This is where I put my constants that are used across many scripts in the game.

 C.rb: